samratdebroy/Double-Card/README.md

-After running ''' python DoubleCard.py ''' in the Anaconda Prompt Choose whether the first player plays as colors or dots Enter '0' for Colors or '1' for Dots input commands as defined in the project specification
+After running ''' python DoubleCard.py ''' in the Anaconda Prompt Choose whether the first player plays as colors or dots Enter '0' for Colors or '1' for Dots input commands as defined in the project specification<br/>
-Ex:
+Ex:<br/>
 Regular move
 ```
 0 2 H 1